Responsible Travel Guide: Cambodia

 Next, you'll stop at the unique Angkorian temple of Wat Nokor, which is far less visited than the famous Angkor Wat and its surrounding ruins, adding to its appeal as a deserted ancient temple of mysteries.

-Finally, you'll arrive in Kratie, cross the river by local ferry and transfer to your accommodation on Ko Trong Island.
+Finally, you'll arrive in Kratie, cross the river by local ferry and transfer to your accommodation on Koh Trong Island.

-Ko Trong is a small, beautiful island on the Mekong River, where a sustainable tourism project has been developed by the locals to create more opportunity for the islanders.
+Koh Trong is a small, beautiful island on the Mekong River, where a sustainable tourism project has been developed by the locals to create more opportunities for the islanders.
 Wayfairer are proud to support this project, which offers visitors the chance to engage with the community and learn about rural life in Cambodia.

 You'll work alongside the locals, tending to fields, planting trees or learning how to fish.
 The island is around five miles long and perfectly flat, making it ideal for a relaxing cycle to take in the beautiful fruit orchids.
 Participation in this project is a wonderful way to experience the real Cambodia and still stay in rustic comfort.